caribank/yawarana-sketch/preview.md

 |          |        |            | _-jtë_ |             |

 ## The pluractional marker _-pëtï_
-This aspect-marking morpheme is known from other Cariban languages (Mattiola and Gildea under review).
+This aspect-marking morpheme is known from other Cariban languages Mattiola and Gildea (under review).
+This example illustrates its _-pëj_ allomorph:

 (ctorat-40)